 The department is continuously looking to enhance its relationships with leading education researchers.
-If you or your organization are interested in using TDOE data for research purposes, please inform the department by submitting a data request form below.
+If you or your organization are interested in using TDOE data for research purposes, please inform the department by submitting a data request form (available in box on right).

 Tennessee Department of Education Research Priorities

 As noted, data requests that require considerable TDOE effort will be evaluated partially by their connection to key departmental research priorities.
 Please review the department research priorities below before submitting a data request: